aryadytm/aider/aider-system.md

-# LLM AI System Instructions
+# LLM AI System Instructions (NOTE: This file is Read-Only!
+You Must Follow Instructions In This File!)

 This is the extension to your original system instructions.
 You must carefully heed the human's instructions, answer precisely and concisely.